-On-Campus Tuition Remission is a benefit provided to part time staff, their spouse/domestic partner and dependent children to attend classes for credit at Pace University.
+On-Campus Tuition Remission is a benefit provided to adjunct faculty, their spouse/domestic partner and dependent children to attend classes for credit at Pace University.

-Graduate courses are subject to tax withholdings governed by the IRS.
+Graduate courses are subject to tax withholding governed by the IRS.
 See Taxable Tuition for more information.

 On-Campus Tuition Remission covers only the tuition and the General Institution Fee (GIF).
 All other charges including lab fees, late charges or activities fees are not included and are the responsibility of the student.
 Tuition Remission benefits available under the On-Campus Tuition Remission Program do not cover special arrangements such as tutorials, independent study, or courses conducted off-campus which are accepted for credit at Pace.